dkerr64/homebridge-yolink/README.md

 ## Device Notes

 Observed behavior of various devices, and specific configuration settings are noted below for supported devices.
+Note the YoLink does not query a device on request for status in real-time.
+Requesting status usually returns the last known status either from a earlier alert, or from the last normal status report from a device.

+Most, if not all, YoLink devices are battery powered and report battery level.
+This plugin creates a battery service for each which shows in Homebridge as its own tile but in Apple Home is merged within the accessory settings.
+YoLink reports battery level of 0..4 which converts to 0, 25, 50, 75 and 100% in HomeKit.

+**Experimental** devices are work-in-progress and may not function as expected.
+They are included to allow further testing and must be enabled by adding the setting *"enableExperimental": true* to the plugin configuration.
+Feedback and bug reports welcomed.

 ### Leak Sensor